- How to Clean Makeup Brushes

 Why we love this cleanser: Killing 99.9% of your makeup brushes’ bacteria within just one minute, this powerful makeup remover is a trusty sidekick for any beauty babe.
 It works on both natural and synthetic fibres and leaves each bristle feeling incredibly soft.

-- Apply your cleanser to the bristles and work up a lather by massaging it around the palm of your hand.
-If you’re wanting a more thorough clean, check out the Sigma Spa Express Brush Cleaning Mat – it’ll cut your cleaning time in half and it does an excellent job at getting in between the bristles
+Work up a lather by massaging the cleanser around the palm of your hand.
+If you're wanting a more thorough clean, check out the Sigma Spa Express Brush Cleaning Mat – it’ll cut your cleaning time in half and it does an excellent job at getting in between the bristles

-- Rinse the bristles until the water runs clear.
-If makeup is still coming from the brush, repeat the process
+Keep going until the water runs clear.
+If makeup is still coming from the brush, repeat the process.

 Tip: When using the Sigma Spa Express, massage your makeup brushes against the silicone bumps to give your brushes the scrub of a lifetime.
 Watch below to see how the experts do it: